abbottwhitley/autonomous_vehicle_design/Module_1/lesson1/README.md

 ### Arduino Source Code - lesson1.ino

+Description
-The program serially transmits a count value in the range [0, 255].
+- The program serially transmits a count value in the range [0, 255].

-The println function transmits numbers as characters, appending a new line character to the end.
+- The Serial.println function transmits numbers as ASCII characters, appending a new line character to the end.

-Example:
+Examples
-The value 1 is transmitted as '1' '\n'
+- The value 1 is transmitted as '1' '\n'
-The value 12 is transmitted as '1' '2' '\n'
+- The value 12 is transmitted as '1' '2' '\n'
-The value 203 is transmitted as '2' '0' '3' '\n'
+- The value 203 is transmitted as '2' '0' '3' '\n'

+Instructions
-Upload the code to the Arduino.
+- Upload the code to the Arduino.
+- Open the Arduino serial monitor to verify the program is transmitting data.
+- Close the serial monitor program.
+(The python program cannot connect while the serial monitor program is open.)